 HOTEL MAYTAG APARTMENTS

-Hotel Maytag Apartments in Newton, IA, has won a 2020 Charles L. Edson Tax Credit Excellence Award in the Historic Tax Credit Category.
+Hotel Maytag Apartments in Newton, IA, won a 2020 Charles L. Edson Tax Credit Excellence Award in the Historic Preservation Category.

 Hotel Maytag Apartments, developed by Hatch Development Group, LLC, provides mixed-income housing in a vacant historic hotel, which was originally built in 1926 by the founder of Maytag Appliances and designed by architect Henry Raeder of Chicago.
 Through renovation, 110 hotel rooms were converted into 45 apartments, 36 of which are affordable to residents earning at or below 60 percent of area median income.
 The 4 percent Low-Income Housing Tax Credit (Housing Credit) and Historic Tax Credit were used to finance the property, with syndication provided by WNC & Associates Inc.